sdc-china/IDA-doc/_posts/2018-01-15-installation-liberty.md

 *  **resPort** : rule execution server port
 *  **checkstyle.dir**: your checkstyle report folder

+It is only needed when you want to have BPM Check Style feature.
+If you don't need it, you can leave them as-is.

-**#monitoring.properties (Only for BPM DEF Integration)**
+**#monitoring.properties (For BPM Monitoring purpose)**

 *  **event_type** : event types to be stored in Keter database
 *  **track_serviceflow** : default as true

 It is only needed when you want to configure monitoring[1] to have the monitoring feature.
-You can leave them as default values.
+If you don't need it, you can leave them as-is.

 When you finish updating the properties, run **package.bat** to update the Keter war (e,g, *keter-web.war*) file under **build** folder.
 You need to define the **JAVA_HOME** variable and add the **$JAVA_HOME/bin** directory to your path before executing **package.bat**.